silkyclouds/ComicMetaLink/README.md

 <h1>ComicMetaLink (CML)</h1>

-<p>ComicMetaLink (CML) is a Python script designed to organize and create symlinks for comic files (.cbz, .cbr, .pdf) based on their metadata extracted from <code>ComicInfo.xml</code> files.
-If metadata is missing, it will fallback to using the directory and file names for symlink creation.
-The script will detect eventual dupes, and only reflink the highest possible quality version of each comic, resulting in avoiding displaying dupes in Komga or other readers.</p>
+<p>ComicMetaLink (CML) is a Python script developed to organize and generate symlinks for comic files (.cbz, .cbr, .pdf) using metadata extracted from ComicInfo.xml files.
+In cases where metadata is unavailable, it defaults to using directory and file names to create symlinks.
+The script identifies duplicates and only creates symlinks for the highest quality version of each comic, thus preventing duplicate displays in Komga or other comic readers.</p>

 <h2>Features</h2>
 <ul>